 Vote NO on Proposal 3

-This proposal is a deceptive attempt to smuggle a radical amendment into the state constitution that would repeal or drastically alter dozens of state laws.
-The amendment would fundamentally change the relationships between parents and children, as well as between women and their doctors.
+This proposal is a deceptive attempt to smuggle a radical amendment into the state constitution that will repeal or drastically alter dozens of state laws.
+If passed into law, this amendment will fundamentally change the relationships between parents and children, as well as between women and their doctors.

 This ballot proposal, which will add an amendment to the Michigan Constitution, will have serious consequences to any issue related to pregnancy.

-The abortion amendment will likely require taxpayer funding of abortion.
+Proposal 3 will require taxpayer funding of abortion.